Eddy-Stanford/Error-Growth-Borrus-2021/README.md

 Calculates saturation time without all the other plots and calculations generated from AM4_Master#.m
 ## dycore_interp.m
 This file interpolates the raw output from dycore runs, and is meant to be run in parallel.
+## SST Play
+Allows you to change SST profiles of AM4 runs